-15. Peer on peer abuse/ child on child
+15 Child on child abuse

-- 15.1 We recognise that children are capable of abusing their peers and that peer on peer abuse can manifest in many different ways, including bullying, cyber bullying, criminal and sexual exploitation, sexual harassment and violence, initiation/hazing, sharing of nudes and seminudes and abuse within intimate partner relationships.
+15.1 We recognise that children are capable of abusing their peers and that child on child abuse can manifest in many different ways, including bullying, cyber bullying, criminal and sexual exploitation, sexual harassment and violence, initiation/hazing, sharing of nudes and semi-nudes, , up skirting (taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm) and abuse within intimate partner relationships.
 It is very clear that this type of abuse should always be treated seriously, and never just as banter, part of growing up or boys being boys.
+Our school has a zero tolerance approach to such attitudes and behaviours.

+We will take steps to minimise the risk of child-on-child abuse by ensuring students recognise behaviour that is not appropriate and understand how to stay safe and challenge and report unwanted behaviours.
+We will also regularly review the school site and school activities to further minimise the risk of child-on-child abuse occurring.

+We recognise that abuse can often go unreported or be reported latterly.
+We will encourage and support students to report child-on -child abuse to trusted adults in school or the NSPCC helpline.

+Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.

-Our school has a zero tolerance approach to such attitudes and behaviours. - 15.2 All concerns around peer on peer /child on child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
-Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day LA training on understanding and managing harmful sexual behaviour in education settings https://www.leedsforlearning.co.uk/Training.
-The DSL is responsible for providing support to all children involved in incidents of peer on peer sexual abuse. - 15.3 We recognise that sexual violence and/ or sexual harassment can happen anywhere including educational settings.
-Where concerns of sexual violence or sexual harassment are witnessed, disclosed or reported to the school (including those that have happened outside of school) the concern will be taking seriously.
-We recognise that sexual violence and harassment exist on a continuum and may overlap; they can occur online and face to face (both physical and verbal) and are never acceptable.
-In responding to such concerns DSL must (where appropriate)
+All concerns around child-on-child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
+Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day AIM Project training on understanding and managing harmful sexual behaviour in education settings https://aimproject.org.uk/product/understanding-managing-hsb-in-education-settings/ The DSL is responsible for providing support to all children involved in incidents of peer on peer sexual abuse.
+Where incidents of child-on-child abuse involve children attending another school setting we will liaise with the relevant DSL/DO at the setting to ensure appropriate information is shared.